MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-III-Office-Special-Education-Rehabilitative-Services-Department-Education/part-361-State-Vocational-Rehabilitation-Services-Program/subpart-A-General/section-361.5.md

 (Authority: Sections 7(39), 12(c), and 103(a)(16) of the Rehabilitation Act of 1973, as amended; 29 U.S.C.
 705(39), 709(c), and 723(a)(16))

-(55) *Transition services* means a coordinated set of activities for a student or youth with a disability -
+(55) *Transition services* means a coordinated set of activities for a student or youth with a disability—

 (i) Designed within an outcome-oriented process that promotes movement from school to post-school activities, including postsecondary education, vocational training, competitive integrated employment, supported employment, continuing and adult education, adult services, independent living, or community participation;